edgedb/edgedb-python/docs/README.md

 About
 -----

-This directory contains the source code for edgedb-python documentation and build scripts.
+This directory contains the source code for gel-python documentation and build scripts.
 The documentation uses Sphinx and reStructuredText.

 Building the documentation